 6 Things JFK Did—or Didn’t Do—for Natives Before His Death

-It was 50 years ago today that John F. Kennedy, the 35th President of the United States was assassinated in Dallas, Texas.
-But how did his short presidency—he was only in office from January 1961 until his death on November 22, 1963—affect American Indians?
+John F. Kennedy, the 35th President of the United States, was assassinated in Dallas, Texas more than 50 years ago.
+How did his short presidency—he was only in office from January 1961 until his death on November 22, 1963—affect American Indians?

 He Sought the Native Vote